Dublin: Middle Ages

 In 841, the Vikings established a fortified base in Dublin.
-The town grew into a substantial commercial center under Olaf Guthfrithson in the mid-to-late 10th century and, despite a number of attacks by the native Irish, it remained largely under Viking control until the Norman invasion of Ireland was launched from Wales in 1169.
+The town grew into a substantial commercial centre under Olaf Guthfrithson in the mid-to-late 10th century and, despite a number of attacks by the native Irish, it remained largely under Viking control until the Norman invasion of Ireland was launched from Wales in 1169.
+The hinterland of Dublin in the Norse period was named in Dyflinnar skíði.
 It was upon the death of Muirchertach Mac Lochlainn in early 1166 that Ruaidrí Ua Conchobair, King of Connacht, proceeded to Dublin and was inaugurated King of Ireland without opposition.

 According to some historians, part of the city's early economic growth is attributed to a trade in slaves.
 Slavery in Ireland and Dublin reached its pinnacle in the 9th and 10th centuries.
-Prisoners from slave raids and kidnappings, which captured men, women and children, brought revenue to the Gaelic Irish Sea raiders, as well as to the Vikings who had initiated the practice.
+Prisoners from slave raids and kidnappings, which captured men, women and children, brought revenue to the Gaelic Irish Sea raiders, and to the Vikings who had initiated the practice.
 The victims came from Wales, England, Normandy and beyond.

 The King of Leinster, Diarmait Mac Murchada, after his exile by Ruaidhrí, enlisted the help of Strongbow, the Earl of Pembroke, to conquer Dublin.
-Following Mac Murrough's death, Strongbow declared himself King of Leinster after gaining control of the city.
-In response to Strongbow's successful invasion, King Henry II of England affirmed his ultimate sovereignty by mounting a larger invasion in 1171 and pronounced himself Lord of Ireland.
+Following Mac Murchada's death, Strongbow declared himself King of Leinster after gaining control of the city.
+In response to Strongbow's successful invasion, Henry II of England affirmed his ultimate sovereignty by mounting a larger invasion in 1171 and pronounced himself Lord of Ireland.
 Around this time, the county of the City of Dublin was established along with certain liberties adjacent to the city proper.
 This continued down to 1840 when the barony of Dublin City was separated from the barony of Dublin.
 Since 2001, both baronies have been redesignated as the City of Dublin.